docusign/docusign-esign-csharp-client/README.md

 ### Recomended operating system
 The prefered operating system to run unit-tests is Microsoft Windows 10.

+### Installing .NET Runtime
+To run tests for this project, please, install .NET Runtime (https://dotnet.microsoft.com/download/dotnet/thank-you/runtime-5.0.12-windows-x64-installer).

+After downloading process is complete, you will need to open the installer and press the "Install" button.

+Make sure the installation is successful before moving on to next steps.

 ### Installing .NET SDK
 To make sure, that libraries, set up in project files, will be loaded correctly, please, install .NET SDK from Microsoft page using a link (https://dotnet.microsoft.com/download/dotnet/thank-you/sdk-5.0.403-windows-x64-installer).